Best Mint Alternatives in 2026 After the Shutdown

 The Bottom Line

-If you loved Mint's simplicity and automatic tracking, Monarch is the closest match.
-If you want serious budgeting discipline, YNAB is unbeaten.
-But if privacy matters to you and you don't want to share bank credentials with anyone, Spend & Invest is the only option that gives you full spending analytics without any bank login.
+But if privacy matters to you and you don't want to share bank credentials with anyone, Spend & Invest is the only option that gives you full spending analytics — AI categorization, monthly trends, natural language queries — without any bank login.
+It is free during early access, works with any bank in any country, and the only data you share is the PDF you choose to upload.

 The best time to set up a new budgeting system is right now.
 Download your most recent bank statement PDF, create a free account, and see your spending breakdown in under a minute.
 No bank login required, no credit card needed.